n8willis/opentype-shaping-documents/opentype-shaping-normalization.md

 Reordering and composition are defined as shaping operations in several script-specific shaping models.
-In some cases, a reordering operation or composition may be designated by a particular GSUB or GPOS feature tag.
+In some cases, a reordering operation or composition may be designated by a particular <abbr>GSUB</abbr> or GPOS feature tag.

 Shaping-engine implementors should take care to note where completing